-How to change the email address associated with your Apple ID
+How to change your Apple ID and email address

-You need your Apple ID to make purchases in iTunes and the App Store.
-It's also used for all of your iCloud content across your devices.
-It's important.
-However, thanks to Touch ID, some people rarely need to log in to use their Apple ID and password.
-Sometimes, People forget their Apple ID and password and feel completely out of luck with no option but to start over from scratch.
+Your Apple ID is your gateway to all of Apple's cloud services: iTunes, Apple Music, and iCloud.
+But what about your actual username?
+It's usually an email address: Often, it's an @icloud, @me, or @mac address — but you might also have signed up with your third-party email account, like @gmail.com.

 If you want to change the email address associated with your Apple ID, you can do so from a web browser.
 For the most part, it's simple.

-Unfortunately, there are times when changing your Apple ID doesn't work right.
-You may be told by Apple that the email address you want to use is already an Apple ID.
-You may not even be able to see the option to change your email address.
+Unfortunately, there are times when changing your Apple ID doesn't work right: You may be told by Apple that the email address you want to use is already an Apple ID, or you might not even be able to change your email address.

-We're going to walk you through the steps of changing the email address associated with your Apple ID and help troubleshoot some common problems.
+Never fear: We'll walk you through the steps of changing the email address associated with your Apple ID and help troubleshoot some common problems.

-Note: If you just forgot your Apple ID you can recover it without having to change your email address.
+Note: If you forgot your Apple ID, you can recover it without having to change your email address.

 - A few things to understand before you start